Morswin19/yslider3/README.md

 ## General Info

-> Hello, Yslider is my new slider created in Vue.
+> Hello, Yslider is my new RWD slider created in Vue.

 ## Table of contents